-Table A16 shows that disabled students as a share of county school-age population is significantly and positively correlated with the amount of education stimulus counties received per working population.
 Table A17 demonstrates that there is no significant relationship between a county's education stimulus and greenfield FDI received after the Great Recession.
-We interpret these results as suggestive, as the F-statistics for the instrumental variable regression barely passes the traditional threshold.
+We interpret these results as suggestive, as the F-statistics for the instrumental variable regression are just above the traditional threshold.
 We also assume that the 2006 share of disabled students in a county influences FDI after the Great Recession only through affecting the distribution of the education stimulus.